 As part of the scenario analysis on the full funding strategy the Trustee engaged with the covenant advisor, Penfida, to consider the sponsoring employer's exposure to climate risks, and thus the possible effect on the covenant strength.
-The overall conclusion was that there were some short to medium uncertainties which became greater over the longer term and Penfida recommended shortening the time to buy out ahead of the current target of 2035, in order to reduce the Scheme's exposure to those uncertainties.
+The overall conclusion was that there were some short to medium uncertainties which became greater over the longer term and Penfida recommended that the Trustee factor these in when setting a buy-out target, in order to reduce the Scheme's exposure to those uncertainties.